le0pard/re2js/README.md

 ### Checking for Matches

-RE2JS allows you to check if a string matches a given regex pattern using the `RE2JS.matches()` function
+RE2JS allows you to check if a string matches a given regex pattern using the `matches()` function

 ```js
 import { RE2JS } from 're2js'